theakshitapachauri/DataMiningProject/README.md

 To run the project : python proj_test.py

-This will first give you the training error value and will create a training_err.txt
+This will calculate the training error and will create a training_err.txt

-Then press enter to start the validation process.
-This will result in validation error value and will create a val_err.txt
+You would be required to press enter to start the validation process.
+This will result in validation error and will create a val_err.txt

-Then press enter to start the testing process.
+You would be required to press enter to start the testing process.
 This will result in testing error and will create a texting_err.txt.